JHU-PL-Lab/www-fpse/style-guide.md

     | Error msg -> (* ... *)
     ```

-9. Use `Core` modules whenever possible instead of "rolling your own."
+9. Use library modules whenever possible instead of "rolling your own."
 At the end of the day, it's not worth it to re-invent the wheel when there's correct, efficient code out there designed by OCaml experts and used/bugtested by thousands of people.

 10. Generally you should be writing functional code, with no mutation.
 However, OCaml does have mutable data structures like refs and arrays, and sometimes there are cases where mutation and other non-functional constructs are important.
 Use them judiciously; don't shy away from mutation if it makes your code more elegant, but do not put for-loops everywhere either.
 In order to get used to functional programming you will be required to avoid mutation on all homeworks (but, you can use mutation in your projects if it has a clear advantage).